-Collection of Market Evidence or Other Data that will Assist in the Valuation
+Collection of Market Evidence or Other Data that will Assist in the Valuation.

 In the case of many types of property, market value can be derived from the evidence of sales or leases (rentals) of similar properties in the same locality as the property to be valued.
-However, in the case of large specialized properties such as oil refineries, such market data is unlikely to be available in sufficient volume to provide a reliable indication of value.

-Nevertheless, the assessor should seek whatever data may be available in terms of sales, leases, etc., of similar large industrial properties, particularly any sales of land to be used as an oil refinery, and consider whether or not such data may provide evidence that could assist in the valuation of an oil refinery.
+However, in the case of large specialized properties such as sawmills, such market data is unlikely to be available in sufficient volume to provide a reliable indication of value.
+Nevertheless, the assessor should seek whatever data may be available in terms of sales, leases, etc., of similar large industrial properties and consider whether or not such data may provide evidence that could assist in the valuation of a sawmill.

-In addition to collecting data about the oil refinery to be valued, and any market evidence that may exist, the assessor needs to carry out wider research that will assist in determining the value of the subject property.
+In addition to collecting data about the sawmill to be valued, and any market evidence that may exist, the assessor needs to carry out wider research that will assist in determining the value of the subject property.
 Such research is likely to include:

-• The state of the oil refining industry.
-For example, the economic situation, supply and demand factors, etc., in Ontario, Canada, North America, and, possibly, worldwide.

-- Trends in the oil refining industry.
-For example, whether it is growing, shrinking or there have been any changes in manufacturing techniques, etc., in Ontario, Canada, North America, and, possibly, worldwide. - Any evidence available to indicate the value of the properties used in the oil refining industry.
-For example, sales, leases, construction costs, etc., in Ontario, Canada, North America, and, possibly, worldwide.
+- The state of the lumber industry.
+For example, the economic situation, supply and demand factors, etc., in the municipality, Ontario, Canada, North America, and possibly worldwide. - Trends in the lumber industry.
+For example, whether it is growing, shrinking, any changes in manufacturing techniques, etc., in the municipality, Ontario, Canada, North America, and possibly worldwide. - Any evidence available to indicate the value of the properties used in the lumber industry.
+For example, sales, leases, construction costs, etc., in the municipality, Ontario, Canada, and North America.

 Much of the information required about the state of the industry, economic trends, etc., will be contained in the Market Valuation Reports that form part of MPAC's Level 2 Disclosure.
-The assessor should ensure that the information contained in that report is properly reflected in the valuation to the extent that it has an impact on the value of the individual oil refinery.
+The assessor must ensure that the information contained in that report is properly reflected in the valuation to the extent that it has an impact on the value of the individual sawmill.